 What Is the Average Mesothelioma Settlement Time Frame?

 The average mesothelioma settlement time frame is 12 months or less — but time frames may vary by case.
+In fact, some patients have started receiving compensation within 90 days.

 A mesothelioma settlement occurs when the defendants (manufacturers of asbestos-based products) agree to pay the plaintiff (a mesothelioma victim) so the lawsuit does not go to trial.